 Digital Jersey events last year

-Over the last year, Jersey’s digital tech ecosystem has been thriving, consolidating its importance in the dynamic business environment of the island.
+Jersey’s digital tech ecosystem continues to thrive, consolidating its importance in the dynamic business environment of the island.
 Jersey’s great strengths in digital technology and innovation have been built from a base of strong professional services.
 Indeed, the pro-business Government of Jersey has attracted leading financial institutions and world class corporate services providers, making it a perfect place for pioneering tech businesses.

 Jersey has a growing tech and creative community with more than 400 digital businesses, and over 3,000 professionals working in digital tech roles.
 This strong network of entrepreneurs and passionate individuals is developing a proactive tech hub enabling new opportunities for collaboration and growth.

 Stakeholders such as Digital Jersey, Jersey Finance, Jersey Financial Services Commission, Jersey Business and the Chamber of Commerce supports the digital sector in different ways : by providing regulatory support for the tech community, organising networking events regularly and raising awareness of the tech sector both locally and globally.

 Digital Jersey has for instance created a start-up initiative dedicated to support entrepreneurs who are looking to launch innovative, scalable and tech-driven businesses in the island.
 This initiative includes business plan support and assistance obtaining working permissions and housing rights.